tbplas.Analyzer

 Reference: eqn.
 300-301 of graphene note.

-The unit of AC conductivity in 2d case follows: [sigma] = [1/(h_bar * omega * A)] * [j^2] * [dt]
+The unit of AC conductivity in 2d case follows: [sigma] = [1/(hbar * omega * A)] * [j^2] * [dt]

-= 1/(eV*nm^2) * e^2/h_bar^2 * (eV)^2 * nm^2 * h_bar/eV = e^2/h_bar
+= 1/(eV*nm^2) * e^2/hbar^2 * (eV)^2 * nm^2 * hbar/eV = e^2/hbar

 which is consistent with the results from Lindhard function.

-The reason for nr_orbitals in the prefactor is that every electron contribute freely to the conductivity, and we have to take the number of electrons into consideration.
+The reason for num_orbitals in the prefactor is that every electron contribute freely to the conductivity, and we have to take the number of electrons into consideration.
 See eqn.
 222-223 of the note for more details.

 Parameters:

-• corr_ac – (4, nr_time_steps) complex128 array AC correlation function in 4 directions: xx, xy, yx, yy, respectively Unit should be e^2/h_bar^2 * (eV)^2 * nm^2.
+• corr_ac – (4, num_steps) complex128 array AC correlation function along xx, yx, xy, yy directions Unit is e^2/hbar^2 * (eV)^2 * nm^2.

 • window – window function for integral